Leadership

 Who is Mike Bloomberg?

 Michael Rubens Bloomberg, a businessman and three-term mayor of New York City, was born on February 14, 1942.
 He is recognized as a global leader in the fields of climate change, public health, education, and other pressing issues affecting both the United States and the rest of the world.
 He is the co-founder, CEO, and the main owner of Bloomberg L.P.
-He ran for the Democratic presidential nomination for the 2020 election while serving as mayor of New York City from 2002 to 2013.
+Moreover, he ran for the Democratic presidential nomination for the 2020 election while serving as mayor of New York City from 2002 to 2013.

 Bloomberg attended both Harvard Business School and Johns Hopkins University after growing up in Medford, Massachusetts.
 Before founding his own business in 1981, he started his career at the financial brokerage Salomon Brothers.
 This business, Bloomberg L.P., is a media, software, and financial information company best known for its Bloomberg Terminal.
 The following twenty years were spent by Bloomberg as its chairman and CEO.
 With an estimated net worth of US$82 billion as of June 2022, Forbes listed him as the sixteenth-richest person in the world, and he was ranked 14th in the Forbes 400 with a net worth of $55 billion.
 Bloomberg has donated $8.2 billion to philanthropic causes since taking the pledge.